aryaakmal/CppND-Capstone-Snake-Game/README.md

 ### Object Oriented Programming - meet at least 3 criteria
 * One or more classes are added to the project with appropriate access specifiers for class members:
-Bomb class is added to the program
+Bomb, Missile and MissileQueue classes are added to the program
 * Class constructors utilize member initialization lists: Bomb class is initialized with initialization list.
 * Templates generalize functions or classes in the project: Game::PlaceItem is defined using a template, to accept food and poison variables, or Bomb object.